feyman2016/michaellancaster/_posts/2013-02-28-inspirational-art-and-code-by-joshua-davis.markdown

 ---
 layout: post
-title: Inspirational Art and Code by Joshua Davis
+title: Inspirational Art and Code by Joshua Davis.

 excerpt: A friend of mine shared this great talk by Joshua Davis at W3Conf in San Francisco..his work is very inspirational.. just amazing.
 ---